IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 ## Photos & Videos

+NWIF attendees should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
+Individual members agree to assign without compensation the use of their likeness(es) at NWIF for the use of promotional material such as highlights and videos.

-Any photos or videos taken of cosplayers are allowed if the explicit consent of everyone in the photo or video is given.
-Photos and videos of panel content are not allowed unless approved by both the panelists and NWIF staff.
-You may ask any staff member if a panel allows photos or videos to be taken.
-If at any point you are caught taking photos or videos at a prohibited panel, you will be asked to leave the panel and delete any footage.
+Attendees must comply with our anti-harassment policy when taking photos or videos of other attendees.
+Be respectful and remember cosplay is not consent.
+Photos and videos of panel content are not allowed approved by both the panelists and NWIF staff.
+You may ask any staff member if a panel allows photos or videos.